variantstudios/compasshighschool.org/_drafts/navigator-news-41519.md

 ![](/assets/images/solar-car-competition1.jpeg)

 **The Renewable Energy venture is a middle-school-only class focused on learning how energy is transformed and how renewables can be used to make useful inventions.&nbsp;**We received a sponsorship from Platte River Power Authority to enter the Jr. Solar Sprint, and Compass fielded 6 teams in the regional competition on Saturday, April 13\!

-Teams competed at Walt Clark Middle School in two categories: Solar Car and Battery Car.
+Teams competed at Walt Clark Middle School in two categories: **Solar Car** and **Battery Car**.
 This was a rich engineering activity involving balancing weight and sturdiness, speed and power—and lots of teamwork.To honor Compass' participation in the activity, PRPA awarded us a $1000 grant for our STEM programs.&nbsp;**Thanks to parent volunteers Josh Lillard, Liz Ross, Darrick Hueber, Joel Lurkins, and Chad Pallansch for helping us out with car building\!**

 ![](/assets/images/solar-car-competition.jpeg)